Zepch/dataviz_proj/DATA_SOURCES.md

 - All gold ever mined would fit in a cube measuring **22m × 22m × 22m**
 - About **two-thirds** of all gold has been extracted since 1950
 - Gold is virtually indestructible - almost all gold ever mined still exists in some form

-**Implementation Notes**
-- Embedded in `data.js` as `goldDistributionData` for treemap and 3D cube visuals
-- Treemap (`#goldDistributionTreemap`) shows category name + percentage (default), tonnes on hover
-- 3D Cube (`#goldCube3D`) visualizes the 22m cube with human figure for scale
-- Data source: World Gold Council (February 2025 update)
-- Data quality: Official figures from the world's leading authority on gold market intelligence
-- Visualization emphasizes gold's rarity - all mined gold fits in a cube smaller than a 7-story building
-- Cite World Gold Council, Goldhub (End-2024 data) in presentations

 ### 7. **USD Index (DXY)** - for currency strength
 - **Investing.com**: https://www.investing.com/indices/usdollar-historical-data